 Company witness Breece testified that the Company maintains a "best cost" gas purchasing policy.
-This policy consists of five main components: price of the gas; security of gas supply; flexibility of gas supply; gas deliverability; and supplier relations.
+This policy consists of five main components: price of the gas; security of the gas supply; flexibility of the gas supply; gas deliverability; and supplier relations.
 Witness Breece testified that all of these components are interrelated and that the Company weighs the relative importance of each of these factors in developing its overall gas supply portfolio to meet the needs of its customers.

-Witness Breece further testified that the Company purchases gas supplies under a diverse portfolio of contractual arrangements with several gas producers and marketers.
-In general, under the Company's firm gas supply contracts, Piedmont may pay negotiated reservation fees for the right to reserve and call on firm supply service up to a maximum daily contract quantity (elected either on a monthly or daily basis), with market-based commodity prices.
-These market-based commodity prices are published daily and monthly in industry trade publications.
+Witness Breece further testified that the Company purchases gas supplies under a diverse portfolio of contractual arrangements with a number of reputable gas producers and marketers.
+In general, under the Company's firm gas supply contracts, Piedmont may pay negotiated reservation fees for the right to reserve and call on firm supply service up to a maximum daily contract quantity (nominated either on a monthly or daily basis), with market-based commodity prices tied to indices published in industry trade publications.
 Some of these firm contracts are for winter only (peaking or seasonal) service and some provide for 365-day (annual) service.
-Firm gas supplies are purchased for reliability and security of service and are generally priced on a reservation fee basis according to the amount of flexibility built into the contract with daily swing service generally being more expensive than monthly baseload service.
+Firm gas supplies are purchased for reliability and security of service and are generally priced on a reservation fee basis according to the amount of nomination flexibility built into the contract with daily swing service generally being more expensive than monthly baseload service.

-Witness Breece testified that the Company identifies the volume and type of supply that it needs to fulfill its customer demand requirements and generally solicits requests for proposals (RFPs) from a list of suppliers that the Company continuously updates as potential suppliers enter and leave the marketplace.
-The RFPs may be for firm baseload or swing supply.
+Witness Breece testified that the Company identifies the volume and type of supply that it needs to fulfill its market requirements and generally solicits requests for proposals from a list of suppliers that the Company continuously updates as potential suppliers enter and leave the market place.
+The type of supply is classified as either baseload or swing.
 Witness Breece stated that swing supplies priced at first of month indices command the highest reservation fees because suppliers incur all the price risk associated with market volatility during the delivery period.

 Witness Breece testified that lower reservation fees are associated with swing contracts based upon daily market conditions since both buyer and seller assume the risk of daily market volatility.
 Witness Breece stated that after forecasting the ultimate cost delivered to the city gate for each point of supply and evaluating the cost of the reservation fees associated with each type of supply and its corresponding bid, the Company makes a "best cost" decision on which type of supply and supplier best fulfills its needs.
-Company Witness Breece also testified regarding the current U.S. supply situation and the various pricing alternatives available to the Company, such as fixed prices, monthly market indexing, and daily spot market pricing.
+Company Witness Breece also testified regarding the current U.S. supply situation and the various pricing alternatives available, such as fixed prices, monthly market indexing, and daily spot market pricing.